-Poor dental care during pregnancy is linked to premature delivery, intrauterine growth restriction, gestational diabetes and preeclampsia, says the American Dental Association.
+Poor dental care during pregnancy is linked to premature delivery, growth restriction in the uterus, gestational diabetes and preeclampsia, a serious condition involving high blood pressure in pregnant women, according to the American Dental Association.

 Also, pregnancy can make existing dental hygiene conditions worse or create new ones.

-The ADA estimates that as many as half of all women develop a mild form of gum disease called pregnancy gingivitis.
+The American Dental Association estimates that as many as half of all women develop a mild form of gum disease called pregnancy gingivitis.
 This phenomenon typically occurs between the second and eighth months of pregnancy and usually goes away after childbirth.

 Some pregnant women may develop overgrowths of tissue called pregnancy tumors on the gums.
 These unsightly swellings typically surface in the second trimester.
 They are not cancerous, but they are often associated with excess plaque and bleed easily.
 They are also likely to disappear after childbirth.